SwissFederalArchives/lindas-benchmark/README.md

 ## Baseline Comparison

-A baseline comparison of the LINDAS endpoint relying on the Stardog (R) triplestore is provided for future reference.
+A baseline comparison of the LINDAS endpoint relying on the Stardog&reg triplestore is provided for future reference.

 ## Requirements